-To sit for IAS Main examination, a candidate is required to qualify the Preliminary exam and shall compete with candidates ten to twelve times to the number of vacancies available.
 The main exam shall consist of 9 papers out of which 2 are qualifying language papers and 2 are optional papers.
 Each paper will be of 3 hours’ duration.
 Total marks for each paper will be 250 marks while the language papers will be of 300 marks.
 Following table elaborates the details regarding UPSC main examination pattern:

 |IAS Exam Main Examination|

 |Duration of examination||Each paper will be of 3 hours duration|